UK to use foreign aid money to pay for housing Syrian refugees

-LONDON Britain will use part of its foreign aid budget to help meet the costs of accommodating refugees arriving from Syria, its finance minister said on Sunday, in a bid to head off public concerns over the impact on local services.
+LONDON Britain will use part of its foreign aid budget to help meet the costs of accommodating refugees arriving from Syria, its Chancellor said on Sunday, in a bid to head off public concerns over the impact on local services.

 Prime Minister David Cameron said on Friday that Britain would welcome "thousands more" Syrian refugees, after an outpouring of emotion over the image of a Syrian toddler lying dead on a Turkish beach put him under pressure to act.